How to Fall Back in Love With Your Partner

 It’s perfectly normal to have times when you feel more or less in love with your partner.
 Yet, it’s painful to have lulls in a relationship that leave you feeling hopeless or questioning its future.
 At these times, even if you have lists of issues you know are causing problems with your partner, it can still somehow be hard to pinpoint why you lost the loving feelings that once overcame you.
 You may still “love” the person.
 You may still want it to work with him or her.
 But you just can’t seem to access that free flow of fondness, that ease of give and take, that made you light up and look forward to each day you’d spend together.

-Couples often lose a lot of these vital feelings of love and affection when they forego real love for a fantasy bond and its illusion of fusion and safety, a process I’ve described in previous blogs.
+Couples often lose a lot of these vital feelings of love and affection when they forego real love for a fantasy bond and its illusion of fusion and safety.
 Here, I want to talk about proactive actions you can take to reconnect with what you felt when you fell in love, actions that break a fantasy bond and prove that real love is still alive and accessible.

 1. Resist entering a critical mode.

 At some point, any person in a relationship can find themselves observing their partner through a critical lens.
 This lens can be clearly distorted: for example, when you find yourself cringing at the way your partner clears his throat, or feeling overly annoyed when she needs to run back in the house for something she forgot.
 You can also start magnifying or zeroing in on your partner’s mistakes, cataloguing their flaws, and building a case.
 It is way too easy when you live at close quarters with someone to pick them apart and get annoyed at some of their habits.
 After all, you know them pretty well.
 But the truth is, your partner probably always had these qualities, even when you first fell in love.